Will India hijab ruling be used for wider curbs on Islamic expression? | DW | 17.03.2022

 Mihira Sood, a professor at Delhi's National Law University, said the court's decision did not provide guidelines for how the law can equally uphold principles of secularism enshrined in India's constitution, which would apply to any religion.

-"Students of other religions wear symbols that are not part of the uniform like turbans and tilaks [mark worn by Hindus on forehead]," Sood told DW.
+"Students of other religions wear symbols that are not part of the uniform like turbans and tilaks [the mark worn by Hindus on the forehead]," Sood told DW.

-She added the situation in Karnataka is linked with the Hindu-nationalist agenda of the ruling Bharatiya Janata Party (BJP), which has a governing majority in the state.
+She added the situation in Karnataka was linked to the Hindu-nationalist agenda of the ruling Bharatiya Janata Party (BJP), which has a governing majority in the state.

 "We have already seen reports of similar restrictions in Uttar Pradesh and elsewhere, and this will likely have an effect in several states.
 This is just the beginning," Sood added.